Fan studies: History

 Early fan studies work often concentrated on the production of fan fiction, especially slash, and fanzines, largely within Anglophone cultures, and frequently focusing on areas of fandom dominated by women.
 The focus subsequently broadened to consider other fannish practices, particularly fanvidding and other forms of fan film-making, as well as the intellectual property issues that fanworks often raise.
 Some early researchers attempted to counter then-prevalent negative views of fans.
 Another thread is the effect of the emergence of the Internet.
 Jenkins and other first-wave researchers characterised fans as "resistant" or "subversive" consumers, considering fandoms to represent a "democratic and socially progressive response" to the media industry; these early studies have since been characterised as "utopian" by Matt Hills, Gray, Sandvoss and Harrington, and others.
 For example, Gray et al. denoted first-wave studies the "Fandom Is Beautiful" era.

 Some research in the early 2000s shifted in focus from fan communities towards individual fans, and broadened the area of study outside media fandom; examples include the work of Hills, Sandvoss and Steven Bailey.
 The focus of later work broadened to encompass non-Anglophone cultures, especially Japanese anime and manga.
-Threads include fan labour, the gift economy, Web 2.0, and changes in relationships between fans and commercial producers, in association with fandom increasingly representing the mainstream, as well as the educational use of fan fiction, building on Jenkins' Convergence Culture (2006).
+Threads include fan labor, the gift economy, Web 2.0, and changes in relationships between fans and commercial producers, in association with fandom increasingly representing the mainstream, as well as the educational use of fan fiction, building on Jenkins' Convergence Culture (2006).

 The Fan Studies Network was founded in 2012, to facilitate global connectivity in the field.
 Fan studies was described in 2014 as "still in its early stages".

 Specialist journals

 Four issues of Intensities: The Journal of Cult Media appeared in 2001–7.
 Transformative Works and Cultures, an open-access publication from the Organization for Transformative Works, was founded in 2008 and described as "thriving" in 2012.
-A more recently founded publication is the Journal of Fandom Studies.
+The Journal of Fandom Studies was founded in 2012.